 Anything else I should know?

-Women are taught to check the IUD is in place by feeling the threads high in their vagina.
+- Women are taught to check the IUD is in place.